Close

 While officially acknowledging Heritage and History Months is important, we know the power of this act is in how it can be leveraged to create inclusive learning environments throughout the year; ones where students feel affirmed and that they belong.

-The following is the current list of provincially recognized Heritage and History Months along with the references to accompanying legislation.
+The following is the current list of provincially and federally recognized Heritage and History Months along with the references to accompanying legislation.

 October